Chart Color Schemes

 Sale features high concentrations of lone person households, with a fairly typical median household size

 Family households constitute 63.8% of all households, including 23.4% couples with children, 27.2% couples without children, and 12.2% single parent families.
-Non-family households comprise the remaining 36.2%, with lone person households at 33.4% and group households making up 2.8%.
-The median household size is 2.3 people, aligning with the average for the Rest of Vic.
+Non-family households account for the remaining 36.2%, with lone person households at 33.4% and group households comprising 2.8%.
+The median household size is 2.3 people, aligning with the average in the Rest of Vic.

 Frequently Asked Questions - Households